programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 files.download('MICUSP_papers_with_spaCy_tags.csv')
 ```

+You will not need to take the additional step of downloading the file to your machine if you are working in Jupyter Notebook on your local machine.

 ## Analysis of Linguistic Annotations
 Why are spaCy's linguistic annotations useful to researchers?
 Below are two examples of how researchers can use data about the MICUSP corpus, produced through spaCy, to draw conclusions about discipline and genre conventions in student academic writing.
+We will use the enriched dataset generated with spaCy for these examples.

 ### Part-of-Speech Analysis
 In this section, we'll analyze the part-of-speech tags extracted by spaCy to answer the first research question: **Do students use certain parts-of-speech more frequently in Biology texts versus English texts, and does this signify differences in disciplinary conventions?**